aldohemsn/persona-translation-analyzer/README.md

 ## The Core Concept: A Three-Persona Framework

 Traditional translation analysis often focuses on grammatical correctness and literal equivalence.
-This project introduces a more holistic model, evaluating a translation from three distinct perspectives, or "Personas."
+This project introduces a more holistic model, evaluating a translation from three distinct cognitive roles, or "Personas."
 This framework allows for a deeper, more actionable critique that mirrors the complex cognitive process of a professional human translator.

-1.  **The Detective (侦探):** This persona is singularly focused on the **source text**.
+1.  **The Analyst (Source Comprehension Expert):** This persona is singularly focused on the **source text**.
 Its mission is to conduct a thorough investigation of the original material, ensuring a complete and precise understanding of its facts, intent, style, and subtext.

-A failure by the Detective results in errors of **Knowledge Scarcity (知识匮乏)**, leading to factual mistakes or overly literal translations born from a lack of confidence.
+    -   **Primary Failure Mode:** `Knowledge Deficit`, stemming from a lack of domain-specific knowledge or a failure to grasp subtle linguistic cues.

-2.  **The Designer (设计师):** This persona acts as an architect of the **target language structure**.
-Its role is to "de-verbalize" the meaning extracted by the Detective and re-design it within a natural, logical, and idiomatic framework in the target language.
-It severs the umbilical cord to the source text's syntax.
-A failure by the Designer is a **Process Failure (流程失败)**, resulting in the tell-tale awkwardness of "translationese" (翻译腔).
+2.  **The Architect (Transfer & Deverbalization Strategist):** This persona acts as an architect of the **target language structure**.
+Its role is to "deverbalize" the meaning extracted by the Analyst and re-design it within a natural, logical, and idiomatic framework in the target language.

+    -   **Primary Failure Mode:** `Process Discipline Failure`, a failure of mental habit where the Architect defaults to replicating the source structure out of inertia.

-3.  **The Make-up Artist (化妆师):** This persona is the final arbiter of **stylistic finish** in the **target text**.
-Its duty is to polish the final draft with precise vocabulary, authentic flair, and appropriate register, ensuring its loyalty is 100% to the target language and its reader.
-A failure by the Artist can stem from either **Resource Scarcity (资源匮乏)** (a limited arsenal of vocabulary and sentence patterns) or **Process Failure (流程失败)** (a lack of diligence in the final polish).
+3.  **The Stylist (Target-Language Polish Expert):** This persona is the final arbiter of **stylistic finish** in the **target text**.
+Its duty is to polish the final draft with precise vocabulary, authentic flair, and appropriate register.

+    -   **Failure Modes:** A `Resource Gap` (lexical awkwardness) or a `Process Failure` (a lapse in diligence and polish).

 ## How It Works: A Two-Step Workflow